 - Witch

-Consider these 3 Halloween safety tips for parents:
+Consider these 3 Halloween tips for kids with cerebral palsy:

 By keeping these tips in mind, parents can help children with cerebral palsy safely scare up some fun this Halloween.